‘Twas the night before Christmas, when all through the house

 In hopes that St. Nicholas soon would be there;

-My family are now spread far and wide, across the whole country, which makes times like Christmas that bit more difficult, because you can’t always get together.
+My family are now spread far and wide, which makes times like Christmas that bit more difficult, because you can’t always get together.
 Pressures are greater, the time spent together is far less and the expectations higher.
+This year more than ever before, families and loved ones will be sorely missed, if you can’t see them over Christmas.
+If you can do it, hold your loved ones close and enjoy the precious times that you spend together.